-What We Don’t Do occasionally focuses on these healing modalities.
+What We Don’t Do focuses on healing modalities.
 I offer the tips and tools that work for me and will hopefully help you too.

 As parents, we are constantly questioning our abilities and choices.
 I use this blog to share what we don’t do, what we won’t do and what we hope to do.
 There’s no judgment in this space.
 Parenting is the hardest job in the world and being a mother is my main role in this movie called Life.
-I can’t ever deny that so you’ll occasionally see a few posts surrounding children and parenting.
+I can’t ever deny that so you’ll see a few posts surrounding children and parenting.
 I suggest my struggling Sisters skip these ones!
-I’ll add trigger warnings.
+I’ll try to remember to add trigger warnings.

 I hope you find small glimpses of hope for yourself among these stories and thoughts.